LuqiPan/LuqiPan.github.io/polyglot.md

 ### Currently Pursuing:

-- Clojure
+- Clojure (it's a modern Lisp)
-- Ocaml
+- OCaml (write TCP/IP library in OCaml)
-- Scala
+- Scala (write a STM library in Scala)

 ### On My Radar